MPAC And Taxation

 Cottage Life is available at most newsstands where magazines are sold.
 Or contact Cottage Life at email@example.com or write to Cottage Life, Box 737, Markham, ON CANADA L3P 8A6, 1-800-465-6183

-The cottages on the south shore of the Upper French River are in either Patterson Township or Hardy Township, both of which are in Parry Sound District and are “unorganized” townships.
+The cottages on the south shore of the Upper French River are in either Patterson Township or Hardy Township, both of which are in Parry Sound District and both of which are “unorganized” townships.
 These cottagers pay education taxes and a Provincial Land Tax.

 The cottages north of the line are in Bertram Township.
 Prior to 1996, Bertram Township was an “unorganized” township and cottagers did not pay for any local services or education taxes.
 They did pay the small Ontario Provincial Land Tax.
 The amalgamation of Bertram Township with Sturgeon Falls and surrounding areas created the Municipality of West Nipissing.
 It is now designated as an “organized” township.
 As a result, cottagers in West Nipissing have seen their taxes increase dramatically (100-fold) since amalgamation and now pay both property and education taxes to the Municipality of West Nipissing.